MAJKFL/Swift-Syntax-Lexical-Scopes-Demo/README.md

 Simply clone the repository and run the swift package with `swift run` command or Xcode.
 The console should print for each reference it's declaration.
 To change the input code, adjust the `content` variable in the `main()` function of the `Parse` class.

 ## Demo implementation
-This demo allows for looking up declarations of variables referenced in `DeclReferenceExprSyntax` (the class got extended with two properties `declaration` and `parentScope`).
-Additionally it's possible to look up all the variables in scope.
-In this demo, it's available through the property `scope` in `SourceFileSyntax`, `FunctionDeclSyntax` and `IfExprSyntax`.
+This demo allows for looking up declarations of variables referenced in `DeclReferenceExprSyntax` and scopes of the references through two new properties: `declaration` and `parentScope`.
+Scopes within braces are represented in AST by `CodeBlockSyntax`.
+In this demo, this class got extended with one additional property `scope` of type `BlockScope`.
+It contains all information about the variables available and introduced in the scope.
+Additionally there's `GlobalScope` associated with `SourceFileSyntax`.

 ### struct `Declaration`
 Represents a declaration in the source code.
 It consists of two properties: